knightbenax/Pentecost/README.md

 [![Knightbenax Approved](/knightbenax-approved-blue.svg)](https://twitter.com/knightbenax) [![Platform](/platform.svg)]()

-Pentecost gives you quick customizable PaymentView to use with PayStack.
+Pentecost gives you a quick customizable PaymentView to use with PayStack.
 Simply show and hide as needed.

 ![Screenshot](/one@2x.png?raw=true)

-##Why PayStack?
+## Why PayStack?

 Why not PayStack?
 PayStack is currently one of the easiest and fastest way to receive payments.
 Their Android SDK gets you set up in a few minutes.

-##Installation
+## Installation

 Add to your root build.gradle at the end of repositories